 As the April payment has already been requested, any new requests will be equally divided by the number of whole months left in the financial year (1st April – 31st March).
 A new notice will be issued with revised instalments.
 Email email@example.com if you would like to arrange this.

-If you are struggling to pay your council tax bill and would like to discuss the option available to you then please contact us on email@example.com or call 0151 606 2002.
+If you are struggling to pay your council tax bill and would like to discuss the options available to you then please contact us on firstname.lastname@example.org or call 0151 606 2002.

 For more information regarding all Council Tax discounts, exemption, disabled relief and reductions visit www.wirral.gov.uk/counciltax